lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 a KEM algorithm is used with the authenticated-data content type, the contents are delivered with integrity from an unknown source.

-Implementations MUST protect the KEM private key, the KEK, the CEK and the content-authenticated-encryption.
+Implementations MUST protect the KEM private key, the KEK, the CEK (or the CAEK).
 Compromise of the KEM private key may result in the disclosure of all contents protected with that KEM private key.
-However, compromise of the KEK, the CEK, or the content-authenticated-encryption may result in disclosure of the encrypted content of a single message.
+However, compromise of the KEK, the CEK, or the CAEK may result in disclosure of the encrypted content of a single message.

 The KEM produces the IKM input value for the KDF.
 This IKM value MUST NOT be reused for any other purpose.
 Likewise, any random value used by